 Categories

 Frangipani trees thrive when they’re pruned, so prune and shape them regularly.
 If the branches are dense and crowded, prune them to a half or a third of their length.
 These branches will then sprout extra shoots from the pruned ends.
 To avoid these extra shoots, prune all the way back to the main trunk.
 This way, the tree won’t develop any more branches in that area.

-If you aren’t an experienced gardener or you need a bit of advice concerning your frangipani trees, call a local nursery or landscape gardener for assistance.
+If you aren’t an experienced gardener or you need a bit of advice concerning your frangipani trees, call a gardening business or landscape gardener for assistance.
 By giving your frangipani trees the care and maintenance they need, you and your family will be able to enjoy them for generations.

+Categories